mediadrop/mediadrop/doc/install/index.rst

 .. sourcecode:: bash

    # Import fulltext search database triggers
-   mysql -u root mediacore < MediaCore-0.10.0/setup_triggers.sql
+   mysql -u root mediadrop < MediaCore-0.10.0/setup_triggers.sql

 **NOTE:** If you do not import ``setup_triggers.sql``, MediaDrop's search will only search for exact matches in the media title (e.g. searching for